This article has links to products and services we love, which we may make commission from.

-Look out for the shapes etched into the stone which represent the grain mills that once stood there.
+Look out for the shapes etched into the stone which represents the grain mills that once stood there.

-Pay The Greek Goddess of Health at Visit in Stockbridge
+Pay The Greek Goddess of Health a Visit in Stockbridge

-Take a seat at the benches near the well and enjoy the tranquility which once attracted locals taking wellness breaks.
+Take a seat at the benches near the well and enjoy the tranquillity which once attracted locals taking wellness breaks.

 Walk Under The Dene